The word permaculture derives from ‘permanent’ and ‘agriculture.’ It describes a sustainable, ethical, and environmentally-friendly farming method.

 Could hemp be the perfect permaculture crop?
 Read on to learn more.

 What Is Permaculture Farming?

-Before we discuss how hemp could be useful as a permaculture crop, let’s look at precisely what permaculture means.
+Before discussing how hemp is potentially useful as a permaculture crop, let’s outline what permaculture means.

-At its heart, permaculture is a sustainable method of farming, one that could offer a permanent solution to many of the planet’s problems.
+At its heart, permaculture is a sustainable farming method.
+It could offer a permanent solution to many of the planet’s problems.